-A life-only SPIA will allow for the highest income stream based on your life expectancy, but upon death the remainder will go to the insurance carrier.
+With a life-only SPIA, people will be able to receive the highest income stream based on your life expectancy.
+However, when someone passes away, the remaining money will go to the insurance carrier.
 This only applies to an SPIA with a life-only payout.
 SPIAs offer an immediate income stream for the period that you desire.

 In most cases, you have access to only your income stream, not your principal (which can matter in emergencies).
 You’re also locked in to an interest rate between 1% and 3% depending on when you purchased your SPIA.
 However, with fixed annuities this is not the case.